 Mr. Rhodes and Ms. Meyn (firstname.lastname@example.org) are the sponsors for Bartlett High School’s GSA Club.
 That acronym used to be short for Gay/Straight Alliance, but now those letters also mean Gender & Sexuality Acceptance.
 Both concepts are important.

 The “Acceptance” part means that part of what we do is spread the word that, while a majority of Americans are heterosexual, there are many other types of people and attraction in our incredibly diverse world.
 The “Alliance” part means that this is NOT just a club for youths who are LGBTQ+ (“lesbian, gay, bisexual, transsexual, questioning and more”).
 Bartlett’s GSA club serves as a safe haven for LGBTQ+ youth AND OTHERS.
 The only requirement is a sincere belief that all people should be treated with equal respect, and no one should be bullied.

 Attendance will never be taken.
 Personal -- and possibly embarrassing -- questions will NOT be asked.
 We will NOT be talking about sex.

 Mainly, GSA is now a social club with some interesting discussions, but we also host the annual Day of Silence.

 Ms. Koger (email@example.com) is the sponsor emeritus and still a big spiritual part of GSA.

 Not just for LGBTQ+ kids!

 Let's keep it drama-free!

-Why do we have a GSA Club?
+a GSA Club?

 According to the Centers for Disease Control and Prevention, “For youth to thrive in schools and communities, they need to feel socially, emotionally, and physically safe and supported. … Compared with other students, negative attitudes toward LGB persons may put these youth at increased risk for experiences with violence.”